rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

   resourceVersion: ""
 ```

-This is not the cluster you turned on earlier; it is Rancher Desktop
+This is not the cluster you turned on earlier; it's Rancher Desktop
 representing itself through the same API your tools already speak.
 That means
 anything that drives Kubernetes can also drive Rancher Desktop, without a
 bespoke SDK or a private protocol.
-There is a lot to say about that, and it
+There's a lot to say about that, and it
 gets a post of its own.

 ## The commands in one place